-\triangle Caution!
 Remote Services require a secure IP connection.
 Bosch Remote Services or connection with Private Secure Network is required.

 With Private Secure Network an IP network is provided, which is based on DSL with an optional wireless access on the panel side (EffiLink).
-Remote Services for Private Secure Network is only available in Germany with a service agreement with Bosch BT-IE. i Notice!
+Remote Services for Private Secure Network is only available in Germany with a service agreement with Bosch BT-IE.

+1 Notice!
 An exclusive Ethernet network is required in order to set up a central fire alarm network.
 The use of a fire alarm system in any other Ethernet network is at the own risk of the user.
 Bosch disclaims any and all warranties and liabilities for this misapplication.
 In case of non-exclusive Ethernet network reliable alarm transmission and IT-security cannot be ensured.
-Smart Safety Link Warning!
-Ethernet security risks Do not connect PRAESENSA to FPA-5000/FPA-1200 using Smart Safety Link due to Ethernet security risks. í Notice!
-VdS 2540 The voice alarm system must be flush with the fire panel in one single room.
-Otherwise the requirements of VdS 2540 for data transmission paths are not fulfilled.
-Panel network í Notice!
+Panel network 1 Notice!
 EN 54 To ensure that the network is set up in compliance with EN 54, use only components that have been approved for use in central fire alarm networks.
-External RSTP switches and media converters in Ethernet networks must be installed in panel housings.
-The installation outside of a panel housing is not compliant with EN 54. í Notice!
+External RSTP switches and media converters in Ethernet networks must be installed in pane housings.
+The installation outside of a panel housing is not compliant with EN 54. i Notice!
 TX cable length All IP connections must be direct or via media converters approved by Bosch.
-The node to node TX cable length must be less than 100 m. í Notice!
-VdS 2540 To meet the requirements of VdS 2540 for data transmission paths, use fiber optic cable for Ethernet connections.
-For connections within a housing, you can use TX Ethernet cables.

-Warning!
-Laser light \mathbf{A} Do not look directly into the beam with the naked eye or with visual instruments of any kind (e.g. magnifying glass, microscope).
-Failure to observe this notice poses a danger to the ت eyes at a distance of less than 100 mm.
-The light emerges at the visual terminals or at the end of the fiber optic cables connected to these.
-CLASS 2M laser diode, wavelength 650 nm, output < 2 mW, in accordance with IEC 60825-1.
-Noticol \bigcirc For standard applications, use standard network settings (1) Changes to standard network settings are permitted only for experienced users with $\mathbf{\bigcirc}$ appropriate networking knowledge Notice! \bigcirc Applicable topologies (1) The functionality and panel-to-panel communication is limited by the panel type.
-Refer to the panel specification for information on services, for number of connectable panels and for number of connectable remote keypads. າ Introduction 2 muouucuom This document is aimed at readers with experience in planning and installing EN 54 compliant fire alarm systems.
+The node to node TX cable length must be less than 100 m.
+1 Notice!
+VdS 2540 To meet the requirements of VdS 2540 for data transmission paths use fiber optic cable for Ethernet connections.
+For connections within a housing you can use TX Ethernet cables. i Notice!
+For standard applications, use standard network settings.
+Changes to standard network settings are permitted only for experienced users with appropriate networking knowledge.
+1 Notice!
+Applicable topologies The functionality and panel-to-panel communication is limited by the panel type.
+Refer to the panel specification for information on services, for number of connectable panels and for number of connectable remote keypads.
+2 Introduction This document is aimed at readers with experience in planning and installing EN 54 compliant fire alarm systems.
 In addition, you need networking knowledge.

 This document describes a variety of fire alarm network topologies.
 The topologies are described independently of the fire panel type.